Three Myths About Sex in Marriage

 In the long run, pornography becomes counterproductive to building the intimacy you may have originally desired because it creates false expectations of what one should look like, act like, and sound like.
 Then of course, no one can live up to those, and what you end up craving is the pornography itself, not your spouse.

-The sexual desire that drives us to our spouse is a powerful, God-given force, but it must be limited to certain confines.
+The sexual desire that draws us to our spouse is a powerful, God-given force, but it must be limited to certain confines.
 This desire left unchecked is most vulnerable and abused, easily leading to harming ourselves and others.
 You can think of this desire as a fire that needs to be contained within a fireplace.
 If it breaches its limits, destruction will occur.

 Also, it’s been said that “the strong waves of the river of passion bring life, but once they have escaped the banks, they bring death.”
 Whatever way you think about it, the point is that sexual desire, even within a marriage, needs boundaries and limits.